 Aloha!
 My name is Minny Lee and I own and operate Minny Lee Fine Art, LLC, my “artist’s studio” and gallery space in Honolulu, Hawaii (Kaimuki).
-Goals of the “just established in 2018 organization” include: supporting the arts through workshops, artist talks and gallery exhibitions, with a primary focus on lens-based work and printed matter.
+Goals of the organization include: supporting the arts through workshops, artist talks and gallery exhibitions, with a primary focus on lens-based work and printed matter.

 I utilize photography, audio, video and site-specific installation work to contemplate the concepts of time, space and the coexistence of duality.
 I was born and raised in South Korea and attained a Bachelor of Science degree from the Fashion Institute of Technology, Master of Arts in Art History from City College of New York and Master of Fine Arts in Advanced Photographic Studies from ICP-Bard.
 I moved to Hawaii in 2016 after spending 24 years in NY and then NJ.